E. Stanley Jones

-E. Stanley Jones (1884-1973) was an American Methodist missionary to India.
-In 1925 he published a book called The Christ of the Indian Road, which emphasizes the need to detach Jesus from Western culture.
-Under British rule it was easy for Indians to associate Jesus with the white man and the Western world, especially since many missionaries came from the West.
-But Jones argued that Jesus could not be fully accepted unless this link with colonialism, materialism, and Western society was broken.
-Jesus was not American or British.
-Even more, people in India needed to see him deeply connected to their lives.
+(1884-1973) was an American Methodist missionary to India.
+In 1925 he published a groundbreaking book titled The Christ of the Indian Road.
+Since many missionaries came to India from the West, Jesus was associated with the white man and the Western world.
+But Jones argued that this was unhealthy because Jesus was nor American or British.
+Hence the link between Jesus and Western society, including colonialism and materialism, must be broken.
+Even more, people in India needed to see Jesus deeply connected to their lives.
 They needed to see Christ walking on their roads.

 Shortly before Jones’ maiden voyage to India in 1907, Sadhu Sunder Singh (1889-1929) became a follower of Jesus.
-From a village in northern India, Singh was raised as a Sikh, but he had a vision of Christ and his life was transformed.
-Dressed as an Indian holy man (sadhu) wearing a turban and robe and walking barefoot, he then went from village to village sharing the good news of Jesus.
+Singh was raised as a Sikh in a village in northern India, but his life was transformed by a vision of Christ.
+Dressed as an Indian holy man (sadhu) wearing a turban and robe and walking barefoot, Singh went from village to village sharing the good news of Jesus.
 (He became known as the apostle of the bleeding feet.)
 Although Singh was encouraged to wear European clothes, he refused.
-He knew that Western dress had nothing to do with the gospel and could even be a detriment to its acceptance.
+He knew that Western dress had nothing to do with the gospel and could even be a detriment to its acceptance in India.

 In chapter 2 of Jones’ book, he recounts Singh’s encounter with a European professor in a Hindu college.
 He writes,